8ctavio/vergil/apps/docs/src/composables/useModel.md

 ### Motivation

+Besides providing some [additional features](#features), the `useModel` composable enables custom components implementations to separately handle model changes depending on their source.
+In general, component model's value changes can be originated from two distinct sources:

+- **Internal**.
+Changes derived from user-interaction events.
+- **External**.
+Programmatic mutations performed outside of the component's context/scope (e.g., by the component's parent).

+Internal changes are typically handled with event listeners.
+On the other hand, the `useModel` API allows to **intercept** external programmatic mutations in order to handle them separately.
+See [Handle external mutations](#handle-external-mutations) for more details.

-Besides providing additional features, `useModel` allows to build components with improved functionality compared to regular refs.
-See the [Listening to external programmatic model mutations with `defineModel`](https://github.com/vuejs/core/discussions/11250) discussion to learn more about why an API like the `useModel`'s is required.
+Also, see [Listening to external programmatic model mutations with `defineModel`](https://github.com/vuejs/core/discussions/11250) to learn more about why the described approach to implement components is required.

 ### Considerations